 BHH regularly hosts jazz performances and other family-friendly concerts.

-BHH seeks to involve the youth in shared cultural experiences such as film and dance presentations, art exhibits, and visiting lecturers.
+BHH seeks to involve the youth in shared cultural experiences.

 BHH houses artifacts and documents collected by Mother Gaston over several decades.